nextcloud/documentation/admin_manual/configuration_server/harden_server.rst

 or text files.
 By default the preview generation for some file types that we consider secure enough for deployment is enabled by default.
-However, administrators should be aware that these previews are generated using PHP libraries written in C which might be vulnerable to vulnerable attack vectors.
+However, administrators should be aware that these previews are generated using PHP libraries written in C which might be vulnerable to attack vectors.

 For high security deployments we recommend disabling the preview generation by setting the ``enable_previews`` switch to ``false`` in ``config.php``.
 As an